cbs-rlt/populus/PopulusE/res/README.txt

 5.1 August 2001

 Feedback
-If you find bugs, irregularities, places for improvement, or have other comments, please send an email to populus@ecology.umn.edu.
+If you find bugs, irregularities, places for improvement, or have other comments, please send an email to cbs-populus@umn.edu.

 Language Support
 Spanish translations of some of the more basic models are provided.
 We would be interested in corresponding with people who would be able to help with other translations.
 Please send an email to populus@ecology.umn.edu.